 If an incident is a threat to health or safety, secure the individual’s safety and immediately contact law enforcement, emergency medical personnel, and the appropriate investigatory agency.

-To report an incident, the contractor must notify the VR counselor as soon as possible, but within three business days of the incident.
+To report an incident, the contractor must notify the VR counselor,supervisor, and/or the Regional Quality Assurance Specialist (Q)/Reginal Program Support Specialist (RPSS) as soon as possible, but within 48 hours of the incident, or 24 hours if law enforcement is involved.

-The VR3446, Incident Report must be completed by the contractor and submitted to the Q or RPSS assigned to the provider’s headquarters within ten business days of the incident.
+The VR3446, Incident Report must also be completed by the contractor and submitted to the Q or RPSS assigned to the provider’s headquarters within 48 hours of the incident, or 24 hours if law enforcement is involved.

 Exception: